GambleAware Conference 2021

 Another is with many of the people in this room, and we came together to deliver the first National Strategy to Reduce Gambling Harms.
 The Gambling Commission fully supports collaboration in all of our approaches to reduce gambling harms.
 We don't just support it, we engage in it, and we encourage it.
 But what is the data telling us about gambling right now?
 Well, if we're going to work together and prevent gambling harms, we need to have a shared understanding of what it is we're trying to address.

 The gambling industry is roughly the same size as the agricultural industry, which is a very different regulatory burden.
 Nearly half the population gamble in one way or another each month.
 The gambling industry yields £14.1billion after winnings are paid out, which means the gambling industry takes £450 a second off consumers within the UK.
 Just think about that number.

-If we take out the National Lottery, then 5% of gamblers account for 90% of the gross gambling yield the money the gambling industry makes.
+If we consider only remote betting, then 5% of bettors account for 86% of the gross gambling yield of remote betting.
 45% of people who gamble think they gamble less than most others.
-Now I find that really interesting, because the behavior is very similar to drivers who all think they drive better than everyone else, but it is interesting if such a large proportion of people think they gamble less than others, it means that the understanding of what gambling patterns are like is not actually great amongst consumers.
+Now I find that really interesting, because the behaviour is very similar to drivers who all think they drive better than everyone else, but it is interesting if such a large proportion of people think they gamble less than others, it means that the understanding of what gambling patterns are like is not actually great amongst consumers.

 12% of the people in our research who do engage in some gambling don't think they engage in gambling at all.
 They're not even aware of what might constitute gambling, so understanding is still quite far adrift for the consumer base.
 It’s very, very broad and gambling in some way or another is common, and like other licensed activities, millions take part and suffer no ill effects.